microsoftgraph/microsoft-graph-training/tutorials/includes/powershell/09-add-app-only-auth.md

     $tenantId = <your-tenant-id>
     ```

-1. Set the `$certficate` session variable to the subject of the certificate created in the previous step.
+1. Set the `$certificate` session variable to the subject of the certificate created in the previous step.

     ```powershell
     $certificate = "CN=PowerShell App-Only"